kubermatic-labs/gman/README.md

 - groups config file, specified by flag `-groups-config <value.yaml>`
 - organizational units config file, specified by flag `-orgunits-config <value.yaml>`

 Splitting the configuration allows as well to use *Gman* to manage only users, groups or organizational units, depending on the need.
-In that case, the scopes of service account can be reduced:

 ## Usage